+Knowing how to find a song without lyrics being remembered is one thing that most of us had done at least once.
 I have a passion for music and a weak memory at the same time.
 And this has caused a lot of problems too, nothing serious though.
 So, this is what happens in most cases.
 I listen to an amazing song while sitting in a cafeteria or as a background score somewhere and really like it.
 And I try to download the song into a phone or PC, but I can’t.
 The reason is simple enough because I cannot remember the lyrics of the song.
-Then we start an ultimate search of the century – what’s the name of that song.
+Then we start an ultimate search of the century – how to find a song without lyrics.

 Method #1 – Use Shazam, the Music-Finding App

 We don’t know if the founders of Shazam faced the same issue of not being able to find songs.
 However, it’s currently an effective way to find out that unknown song.
 There are some situations when you don’t have a clear idea of the words being used in the song.
 In that case, you can count on Shazam, which will identify a song based on the playback sound.
 Although it started as a music-identification app, Shazam is now a huge platform for music artists and listeners.

 Shazam app is available for iOS, Android.
 You can also download it from Amazon app store if you like so.
 In case if you want to use it as a music listening app, there are dedicated apps for Apple Watch and Android Wear as well.
 You can also download the official app for Mac, but we’re not sure if Shazam can tell the name of a song by listening to it.
 However, for the time being, let’s talk about the finding-song feature of it.
 We hope that’s what you want to know.